RoboJackets/mjackets-api/docs/development_process/feature_tracking.rst

   A request or plan to port an existing feature or enhancement to a particular hardware platform.

-Meta
-  A label to group other GitHub issues that are part of a single feature or unit of work.

-The following workflow should be used to process features:.
+The following workflow should be used to process features:

-This is the formal way for asking for a new feature and indicating its importance to the project.
-Often, the requester may have a readiness and willingness to drive implementation of the feature in an upcoming release, and should assign the request to themselves.
-If not though, an owner will be assigned after evaluation by the TSC.
-A feature request can also have a companion RFC with more details on the feature and a proposed design or implementation.

 - Label new features requests as ``feature-request``
-- The TSC discusses new ``feature-request`` items regularly and triages them.
+- The project maintainers discuss ``feature-request`` items regularly and triages them.
   Items are examined for similarity with existing features, how they fit with the project goals and other timeline considerations.
 The priority is determined as follows: